fenago/ml-scikit-keras-tensorflow/labs/lab_A.md

-[Chapter 1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch01.html#landscape_chapter): The Machine Learning Landscape
+[Lab 1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch01.html#landscape_lab): The Machine Learning Landscape
 ==========================================================================================================================================================

 1. Machine Learning is about building systems that can learn from data.